meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise1.md

-# Exercise 1: Exploring the Building Blocks of the Application
+# Exercise 1: Exploring the Building Blocks of the Application [Read-Only]

-### Estimated Duration: 15 minutes
+### Estimated Duration: 30 minutes

 ## Lab Scenario